mhoisch/bouncetomon/README.md

 # 🐒 BounceToMonkey

 **Live tennis aces → monkeys in Manhattan.**
-Every ace by Sinner, Djokovic, Alcaraz, or Zverev drops a monkey on the Manhattan map.
+Every ace by Sinner, Djokovic, Alcaraz, Zverev, or Fritz drops a monkey on the Manhattan map.
 In real time.

 ---